kelsi2/TS_Course/Stats/README.md

 5. Parsing date data from strings.
 Created reusable class to handle this functionality.

-6. Working with generics:
+6. Working with generics using parent classes (inheritance):

 - Like function arguments but for types in class/function definitions
 - Allows us to define type of property/argument/return value at a future point
 - Used heavily when writing reusable code

-7. Alternative approach using interfaces.
+7. Alternative approach using interfaces (composition).
 This doesn't rely on inheritance the same way generics does, instead readers are all separate classes that implement a DataReader interface which makes for more reusable code.
+This is a preferable method because there is less dependence on other classes and less need for duplication.

+8. How to run reports in the terminal as well as html.
+This has been done with reusable code that doesn't depend on other classes.